-Welcome to St John's College.
 We are a learning community within which families and staff work together to build strong home school partnerships.
 By working together, we support our students on their journey from childhood to becoming independent young adults.
 Our goal is to support our students to achieve 'philotimo': to walk the right path in life.
+Whilst we are a Greek Orthodox school, we acknowledge and pay respects to indigenous Australians.
+We pay respects to their leaders - past, present and emerging.
+We acknowledge the continuing relationship aboriginal Australians have with Australian lands including the lands upon which our school is built.